 You are required to submit a final paper to both your session discussant and conference organizers by Tuesday, October 2, 2018.
-Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters, roundtables, or lightning presentations.
+Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters or roundtables.

 The names of authors that submit by the October 2nd deadline and the title of their presentation will be highlighted in the program and in the conference app as having a paper available on request for attendees.
 Conference attendees often use this information to judge the quality of a session they are considering attending.